What is the aim of BBC Young Reporter?

 What do we have to do to get involved?

-The first step is completing the online registration form which can be found here.
+The first step is completing the online registration.
 This form should be completed by an adult that takes responsibility for the young people that are making the reports.
 This could be a teacher, youth worker, or parent.